terraform-ibm-modules/terraform-ibm-powervs-instance/examples/default/README.md

-# Basic Power Virtual Server Module Example
+# Basic PowerVS Infrastructure with a Power Virtual server Example

 This example illustrates how to use the `powervs-instance` module.
 It provisions the following infrastructure: